How do I transport our bikes to the beginning of my stage?

 What happens if my bike is stolen or broken?

-Halfords have kindly provided spare bikes, which are predominantly for the core cyclists, but can be utilised if not in use.
+Halfords have kindly provided spare bikes, which are predominantly for the core riders, but can be utilised if not in use.
 The mechanics in the support team are pretty good at fixing things so hopefully it won’t mean the end.

 What happens if I'm ill or have an accident?